 If you’re getting indirect composite veneers, the dentist will take impressions of your teeth and send them to the dental laboratory.
 Your composite veneers will be fabricated in the dental laboratory.
 Meanwhile, you will be given temporary veneers for a few days until the composite veneers are prepared.
 Once the indirect composite veneers are prepared, they will be attached to the front face of your teeth and hardened with adhesives.
 The dentist will polish the veneers to make them look perfect.

 How Long Do Composite Veneers Last?

-How Much Are Composite Veneers?
+How Much Do Composite Veneers Cost?

-Your Composite Veneers in Houston
+Your Composite Veneers Near Me in Houston

 Dentist Veneers Houston is the leading state-of-the-art dental clinic specializing in cosmetic dentistry procedures in Houston.
 Our cosmetic dentists use cutting-edge techniques and technologies to improve the overall appearance of your smile.
 Whether you want composite veneers near me or porcelain veneers, please discuss your cosmetic dentistry options with your dentist.
 Please schedule an appointment for composite veneers near me in Houston.
 What are composite veneers?
 How do they work?
 And what should you expect from composite veneers before and after the procedure?
 Here’s everything you need to know about composite veneers before and after.